webignition/bas-spec/docs/tutorial-test-suite.rst

 Using Test Suites
 =================

 We have so far created a test to open https://www.google.com and to search for given terms.
-We could keep adding to this one test but doing so will eventually be impractical to maintain.
+We could keep adding steps to this one test but doing so will eventually be impractical.

 One test per user journey is more manageable and easier to maintain.
-This will lead to many tests covering a range of pages, functionality and user journeys of varying critical importance.
+This will lead to a collection of tests covering a range of pages, functionality and user journeys.
+Tests will vary in their level of critical importance.

 A test suite brings together a collection of tests grouped in a manner that fits your needs.
 A given test can be present in any number of test suites.